-The Company makes contributions, determined as a specified percentage of employee salaries, in respect of qualifying employees towards provident fund and EDLI, which are defined contribution plans.
+The Company makes contributions, determined as a specified percentage of employee sataries, in respect of qualifying employees towards provident fund and EDLI, which are defined contribution plans.
 The Company has no obligations other than to make the specified contributions.
-The contributions are charged to the statement of profit and loss as
+The contributions are charged to the statement of profit and loss as they accrue.

-Year ended Year ended

-Contribution to provident fund (refer note 26) March 31, 2020 March 31, 2019
+Year ended Year ended March 31, 2021 March 31, 2020 0.24 0.52

-, 0.52 0.66